vironix-health/CKD-ZD-project/README.md

 ### Subdirectory /mimic_iv_extract

-    mimic_iv_ovrvw.xlsx :
+    mimic_iv_ovrvw.xlsx

 An excel file providing an overview of the disease and hospitalisation frequencies recorded in the MIMIC-IV database.
 It specifically focuses on CKD comorbidities including hypertension, anemia, diabetes, cardiac disarrhythmias, ischemic heart disease, thyroid disease, heart failure, cerebrovascular disease, and PVD.

     ckd_stage_frequency.xlsx :

 An excel file providing an overview of the patient and hospitalisation frequencies for each CKD ICD-9 code recorded in the MIMIC-IV database.
 There are a total of seven ICD-9 codes extracted corresponding to the five progressive stages of CKD, end stage renal disease, and unspecified stage CKD.

     df_all_patients.pkl :

 A pickle file containing a Pandas dataframe of all patients in the MIMIC-IV database, and basic identifiers including gender anchor information.

     df_admissions.pkl :

 A pickle file containing a Pandas dataframe of all admissions to the Beth Israel Deaconess Medical Center recorded in the MIMIC-IV database.
 Admission timeframes, associated locations, insurance details, and some further demographics such as race and marital status are included.

     df_past_medical_history.pkl :

 A pickle file containing a Pandas dataframe of patient past medical history including previous diagnoses and notes by healthcare providers, as well as associated chart times for the records.

     df_icd_codes_with_description.pkl :

 A pickle file containing a Pandas dataframe of the ICD-9 codes and long-title diagnoses associated with all admissions to the Beth Israel Deaconess Medical Center recorded in the MIMIC-IV database.

     df_lab_items.pkl :

 A pickle file containing a Pandas dataframe of all lab items recorded in the MIMIC-IV database, including the lab item ID's, labels, categories, and associated lab fluid (e.g. Cerebrospinal Fluid).

     df_ckd_lab_items.pkl :

 A pickle file containing a Pandas dataframe of lab items recorded in the MIMIC-IV database which are specifically related to CKD, including the lab item ID's, labels, categories, and associated lab fluid (e.g. Cerebrospinal Fluid).

     df_height_weight.pkl :

 A pickle file containing a Pandas dataframe with first, minimum, maximum, and mean measurements for patient height and weight associated with unique hospital admissions in the MIMIC-IV database.

-The above subdirectory /mimic_iv_extract contains .pkl and .xlsx data extracts from the MIMIC-IV database.

 ## Hong et al.